Birth Control Patch: Side Effects, Effectiveness and Costs

 How Much Does the Birth Control Patch Cost?

 There are two fees associated with the use of the birth control patch:

 Office visits to obtain a prescription for birth control patches range from $50 to $200.
 A monthly supply of birth control patches costs approximately $30-$35.

-What About the Birth Control Patch and Sexually Transmitted Diseases (STD’s)?
+What About the Birth Control Patch and Sexually Transmitted Infections (STIs)?

-The birth control patch should NOT be considered as a means for protection against the transmission of sexually transmitted diseases.
+The birth control patch should NOT be considered as a means for protection against the transmission of sexually transmitted infections.

 Frequently Asked Questions About the Birth Control Patch:

 The patch begins to work immediately, but a second form of birth control should be used during the first seven days of the first month the patch is used.